- 1 garlic clove, minced

 - 1 tablespoon olive oil

-- 3/4 cup dry white wine or apple juice, divided
+- 3/4 cup dry white wine or apple juice

 - 1 tablespoon minced fresh parsley

-- Combine the sage, rosemary, garlic, salt and pepper; rub over both sides of pork chops.
-In a large nonstick skillet, brown chops on both sides in butter and oil.
-Remove.
+- Mix first five ingredients; rub over both sides of pork chops.
+In a large nonstick skillet, heat butter and oil over medium-high heat; brown chops on both sides.
+Remove from pan.

-- Add the remaining wine or juice to the skillet.
-Bring to a boil, loosening any browned bits from the pan.
+- In same pan, bring wine to a boil, stirring to loosen browned bits from pan.
 Cook, uncovered, until liquid is reduced to 1/2 cup.
-Pour over pork chops; sprinkle with parsley.
+Add chops; return to a boil.
+Reduce heat; simmer, covered, until pork is tender, 6-8 minutes.
+Sprinkle with parsley.
 Yield: 4 servings.

 Full-Bodied White Wine